This is a list of health and human physiology courses. For more information, see Health and Human Physiology.

 Study of physiological responses of the human organism to various forms of environmental stress at rest and during exercise; how physical performance is affected by environmental stressors such as heat, cold, altitude, microgravity, and hyperbaria.
 Prerequisites: HHP:3400 or HHP:3500 or HHP:3550.

-General pharmacology (e.g., administration, distribution, and elimination of drugs, dose response curves, adverse effects, placebos, homeopathy); pharmacotherapy of selected human diseases, pathophysiologic aspects of the disease, how different classes of drugs modify pathophysiologic effects to restore health or reduce disease's impact; focus on mechanisms of drug actions in humans; adverse effects, pharmacokinetic considerations, drug interactions; how to write prescriptions.
-Prerequisites: HHP:3500 or HHP:3550.
+Basic overview of ligand-receptor theory and pharmacokinetics (e.g., administration, distribution, metabolism, and elimination of drugs); pharmacology of selected drug classes, pathophysiologic aspects of select diseases relevant to drug classes, how different classes of drugs modify pathophysiologic effects to restore health or reduce disease's impact; focus on mechanisms of drug actions in humans; adverse effects, pharmacokinetic considerations, and drug interactions.
+Prerequisites: HHP:1300 or HHP:3500 or HHP:3550.
+Requirements: human physiology B.S. majors must complete HHP:3550.
+Same as PHAR:4480.

 Library or laboratory research related to a specific topic in human physiology, normally culminating with a written manuscript; work directed by a faculty member.